hypomodern/goliath_playground/readme.md

 ## Goal

 A goliath router that returns interesting, well-formed JSON from two endpoints: one streaming, one not.
-Firefox is, I think, the only browser that supports streamed responses at the moment, but non-browser clients (e.g. cURL, Node.js, other Eventmachine-backed Ruby services) should be able to consume streamed JSON just fine.
+Firefox is, I think, the only browser that supports streamed responses at the moment (EDIT: nope, new Chrome does too), but non-browser clients (e.g. cURL, Node.js, other Eventmachine-backed Ruby services) should be able to consume streamed JSON just fine.
 If you're on ruby, check out yajl-ruby.
 If you're on node.js, you can either parse it yourself or use yajl-js.
 Check it out: [YAJL](http://lloyd.github.com/yajl/), [DIY help](http://stackoverflow.com/questions/5771914/nodejs-parsing-chunked-twitter-json).

 Maybe we'll get websockets going and be able to stream to a websocket someday :).